 Allen Iverson.
 Shooting guard and point guard basketball player.
 Eleven-time NBA All-Star, All-Star game MVP award twice, NBA’s Most Valuable Player (MVP) in 2001.
 Inducted into the Naismith Memorial Basketball Hall of Fame

 “Sugar” Ray Leonard.
 Boxer. world titles in five weight divisions.
 Lineal championship in three weight divisions.
 First boxer to earn over $100 million in purses.
 Olympic Games gold metal in boxing.
-Boxing Hall of Fame.
+International Boxing Hall of Fame.

 Mickey Mantle.
 Center fielder, right fielder and first baseman baseball player.
 The greatest switch hitter in baseball.
 National Baseball Hall of Fame and elected to the Major League Baseball All-Century Team.